FAQ – Types of Myocarditis

 How is heart tissue collected to evaluate it by histology?

 Based on established recommendations in the 2007 American Heart Association/American College of Cardiology/European Society of Cardiology (AHA/ACC/ESC) scientific statement on endomyocardial biopsies 2, samples are taken from more than one region in the right ventricle (5-10 samples taken).
 At least 4-5 samples should be submitted for light microscopic examination (lower power magnifications).
-The samples can then be looked at by very high power magnifcation using transmission electron microscopes, which can help identify infiltrative disorders (like amyloidosis) and occasionally viruses 3.
+The samples can sometimes be examined under very high power magnification using transmission electron microscopes, which can help identify certain adverse drug reactions and metabolic diseases.

 What are the histological classifications of myocarditis?